 - Lower Down Payments- Those with good credit scores enjoy the best benefits

-- One Consolidated Loan Option- Many people are attracted to the convenience and certainty that comes with this choice
+- One Consolidated Loan Option- Many people are attracted to the convenience and certainty of this choice.

 - Your Home Built For You- This is perhaps the greatest pro of all as the loans provide an opportunity for many people to have their own personalized home, an opportunity they may not otherwise have

-- Ease of Process- FHA loan processes have been streamlined to operate smoothly and efficiently
+- Ease of Process- FHA loan processes has been streamlined to operate smoothly and efficiently.

 Cons of FHA Loans